JoshuaProvoste/Common-HTTP-Methods/README.md

 ### List of common HTTP Methods

-List of common HTTP Methods for API endpoint enumeration
+List of common HTTP Methods for web app and API endpoint enumeration

 * GET
 * POST